yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

 sudo wget -O Forwarder_AMA_installer.py https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/DataConnectors/Syslog/Forwarder_AMA_installer.py&&sudo python3 Forwarder_AMA_installer.py
 </code></pre>

 ### Configure FortiGate Device:
 Following this configuration on the Linux machine, the FortiGate device is then set up to dispatch Syslog messages in CEF format to the designated proxy machine using the provided command:
-The facility to local7 has been configured should match "Collect" in the Data Collection Rule configuration.

 <pre><code>
 config log syslogd setting